Genus zero transverse foliations for weakly convex Reeb flows on the tight $3$-sphere: Introduction and main results

 Our next result uses Theorem~\ref{main1} to study certain Reeb flows of real-analytic contact forms that appear in concrete problems.
 To prepare for the statement we need to introduce some notation.

 Consider a contact form $\lambda$ on $(S^3,\xi_0)$.
 Let $\F$ be a weakly convex foliation adapted to the Reeb flow of $\lambda$.
 Let $\U$ be a connected component of the complement of the union of the rigid spheres, and $P$ be a binding orbit in $\partial\U$.
-The stable manifold $W^s(P)$ is an immersed cylinder transverse to the rigid sphere containing $P$.
+The stable manifold $W^s(P)$ is an immersed cylinder transverse to the rigid sphere containing~$P$.
 Hence, there are two well-defined local branches of $W^s(P)$ through $P$, and only one of them is contained in $\U$.
 We denote by $W^s_\U(P)$ the branch of $W^s(P)$ that contains the local branch in $\U$.
 The branch $W^u_\U(P)$ of the unstable manifold $W^u(P)$ is defined analogously.

-\begin{thm} Let $\lambda=f\lambda_0$ be a real-analytic contact form on $(S^3,\xi_0)$ satisfying the hypotheses of Theorem~\ref{main1}.
+\begin{thm} Let $\lambda=f\lambda_0$ be a real-analytic contact form on $(S^3,\xi_0)$ satisfying the conclusions of Theorem~\ref{main1}, i.e., admitting a weakly convex foliation as described in Theorem \ref{main1}.
 Suppose that the actions of the orbits in $\mathcal{P}_2(\lambda)$ coincide.
 Let $\U$ be a connected component of the complement of the rigid spheres.
 Then the following statements hold:

 \begin{itemize}